+Diabetes mellitus (DM) is one of the most prevalent non-communicable disease in the world and threat to public health.
+The chronic hyperglycemia of diabetics is associated with long term damage, dysfunction and failure of various organs kidneys, nerves, heart, blood vessels and eyes.
 In diabetic patients, cataract is one of the major causes of blindness in developing countries.
 However, the exact pathogenesis of diabetic cataract development is not known.
 There is associated higher risk of development of complications in diabetic patients undergoing cataract surgery.
-However, exact incidence of these complications is still unknown.16-18 hence; under the light of above evidence, we planned the present study to evaluate and compare the prognosis of cataract surgeries in diabetic and non-diabetic patients.
+However, exact incidence of these complications is still unknown.
+Hence; under the light of above evidence, we planned the present study to evaluate and compare the prognosis of cataract surgeries in diabetic and non-diabetic patients.

-In this study, in diabetic group 104 (52%) were females and 96 (48%) were males.
-Among the non-diabetics, 96 (48%) were males & 104 (52%) were females.
+In this study, In diabetic group 53(44.17%) were females and 67(55.83%) were males.
+Among the non-diabetics, 70(58.33%) were males & 50(41.67%) were females.
 Various studies have proven the prevalence of cataract itself is more common in females than males.
 In the Framingham eye study also senile lens changes were more common in women.
-Age related cataract is a bilateral condition, one eye affected earlier than the other.
+Age related cataract is a bilateral condition, one eye affected earlier than the other.19